How To Cook Boiled Cabbage

 Southern Boiled Cabbage

-Admittedly, there are a lot of jokes when it comes to boiled chopped cabbage.
-Boiling cabbage is one of the easiest ways to prepare this vegetable.
+Boiling cabbage is one of the easiest ways to prepare the humble cabbage.
 But if cooked correctly, cabbage is a versatile accompaniment for a wide range of entrees from roasted pork to sausages.
+This southern staple is a simple recipe I know will soon be in your weekly rotation.
+It is easy to fall in love with the taste of cooked cabbage.

-It is cheap, and you can enjoy a wedge of cooked cabbage with just a pat of butter straight from the pot.
-Don’t be intimidated, you can make delicious southern cabbage with this easy recipe.
+It is inexpensive, and you can enjoy a wedge of cooked cabbage with just a pat of butter straight from the pot.
+Don’t be intimidated.
+You can make delicious southern cabbage with this easy recipe.

-Traditionally cabbage is served on New Year’s Day and St. Patrick’s day, but you can cook a head of cabbage any night of the week.
+Traditionally, cabbage is served on New Year’s Day and St. Patrick’s Day, but you can cook a head of cabbage any night.

-If this is your first time cooking this leafy vegetable, I will walk you through the steps, so you can master boiled cabbage
+If this is your first time cooking this leafy vegetable, I will walk you through the steps so that you can master boiled cabbage

 Choose the Right Head of Cabbage

 Cabbage is hearty, but it is not indestructible.
-To get the best results from this recipe, you need to choose the right head of cabbage.
+You must choose the right cabbage head to get the best results from this recipe.

-When selecting a cabbage, you want to buy one which has tightly compacted green leaves.
+When selecting a cabbage, you want to buy one with tightly compacted green leaves.
 If you can find the ones with the outer dark green leaves, that tends to mean the cabbage is a little fresher.

 Avoid heads with limp leaves or those which appear light for their size.
 A cabbage the size of a softball should weigh about one pound.

-Ideally, for this recipe, you want a cabbage roughly twice the size of a softball.
+Ideally, you want a cabbage roughly twice the size of a softball for this recipe.

-There are several different types of cabbage; there is green cabbage, red cabbage, napa cabbage, and Chinese cabbage just to name a few.
+There are several different types of cabbage: green cabbage, red cabbage, napa cabbage, and Chinese cabbage, to name a few.

 How to Store Cabbage